 Some brands offer their own free apps designed for certain piano models.
 Such apps usually enable you to control all the settings and functions of the instrument using an intuitive graphical interface.

-With that out of the way, let’s talk about the best digital pianos under $300 for beginners.
+With that out of the way, let’s talk about the best beginner keyboards under $300:

 Best Beginner Keyboards Under $300